Pure Storage vs Nimble Storage: All-Flash Arrays

 Pure Storage has been out in front of the all flash array (AFA) market for some time now, a position that has energized EMC and pressured all the competitors to match price or features or a combination of both.
 The field has been crowded, but many have fallen to the back of the pack, and to continue the NASCAR analogy, many will spin out, crash, run out of fuel or just plain finish last.
 XtremIO from EMC has come on stronger than any other vendor, and the FUD has been flying back and forth like trash talk at a prize fight.
 SolidFire was bought by NetApp, another step along a confusing product strategy path from the parent company.
 Pure arguably still owns the market, but questions have come up concerning profitability – is Pure winning the deals but losing money?
 Not according to them.

-Nimble Storage has dominated the Hybrid Flash Array market since it hit the market and has had enviable success until just very recently, where EMC came out swinging and delivered some body blows with THEIR “win at all costs” strategy, trying undercut Nimble in a no-compromise strategy that fended off Nimble’s growth into the Enterprise market.
+Nimble Storage has dominated the Hybrid Flash Array market since it hit the market and has had enviable success until just very recently, when EMC came out swinging and delivered some body blows with THEIR “win at all costs” strategy, trying undercut Nimble in a no-compromise strategy that fended off Nimble’s growth into the Enterprise market.
 Not my conclusion…the finance analysts’.

 Nimble Storage is Scale Out and Scale Up, which isn’t offered by anyone else in this market.
-This means that you can add storage shelves to expand capacity, or buy another Controller pair to add processing capability to create one virtual array.
-(NetApp can do it, but it isn’t really the same kind of scaling and is expensive, complicated and has not had widespread adoption.)
+This means that you can add storage shelves to expand capacity or buy another Controller pair to add processing capability to create one virtual array.
+(NetApp can do it, but it isn’t really the same kind of scaling and is expensive, complicated, and has not had widespread adoption.)

-Pure’s main value to the market has been first-to-market with a viable, reliable and affordable (relatively) all flash array storage system.
-Pure Storage also has some common value points: fantastic performance, very easy to use, all software included, great support and user community.
-They, also, can boast very high reliability numbers.
+Pure’s main value to the market has been first-to-market with a viable, reliable, and affordable (relatively) all-flash array storage system.
+Pure Storage also has some common value points: fantastic performance, very easy to use, all software included, great support, and user community.
+They, also, can boast very high-reliability numbers.

 Flash Gets Cheaper, So Now What?
 Nimble’s Response

 As the price of flash has decreased, and the efficiency of data reduction software on the arrays has improved, the USABLE capacity of flash storage has increased to the point where the EFFECTIVE $$/GB is close to Hard Drive $$/GB.
 New SSD technology is on the market with 3.9 TB drives, and 15.9TB is hitting the streets.
-So, how does Nimble Storage respond to the fact that hybrid flash isn’t as important in this new age of cheaper, high density flash?
+So, how does Nimble Storage respond to the fact that hybrid flash isn’t as important in this new age of cheaper, high-density flash?

 - Density – at least for now, is in Nimble’s favor.
 The top stack in the picture below is Nimble.
-Pure, XtremIO and SolidFire are below it.
+Pure, XtremIO, and SolidFire are below it.
 How??
 First to market with 3D NAND flash drives, very high capacity flash technology.
 That advantage will likely diminish soon, but for now, they are ahead in the arms race.
 There are other technical efficiencies around memory utilization, but let’s leave it at that for now.

 - Infosight – still nothing like it in the market – Pure has a customer portal, and a partner portal, but not quite as good or as complete as Infosight.
-That is going to change soon as well (rumors of mobile app to check the Pure Portal), but perceived advantage goes to Nimble in the early rounds.
+That is going to change soon as well (rumors of a mobile app to check the Pure Portal), but the perceived advantage goes to Nimble in the early rounds.